Robbie Duff Scott: Later life and work

-He exhibits his work for a second time at Artbank, in 1992 where "his new oils incorporate portraiture while expanding the ambiguity of his mysterious stage set scenarios."
+He exhibited his work for a second time at Artbank, in 1992 where "his new oils incorporate portraiture while expanding the ambiguity of his mysterious stage set scenarios."

-In 2000 and again in 2002, Duff-Scott exhibit's in London with the Francis Kyle Gallery.
-In 2008 he holds the first of two shows at the Eakin Gallery, Belfast.
+In 2000 and again in 2002, Duff-Scott exhibited in London with the Francis Kyle Gallery.
+In 2008 he held the first of two shows at the Eakin Gallery, Belfast.

 A solo show in 2009 at Palazzo dei Normanni featured (among many new paintings), examples of Duff-Scott's ’Evidence’ series.

 These ‘mysterious stage set scenarios’ were inspired by New York police photographs of homicides (1910–20), collected in Lucy Sante's 1992 publication, 'Evidence'.

-Duff-Scott recreates the ’still life' scenes assembled by those NYC police photographers in oils, removing the body to suggest that the ‘absence of evidence is not evidence of absence’.
+Duff-Scott recreated the ’still life' scenes assembled by those NYC police photographers in oils, removing the body to suggest that the ‘absence of evidence is not evidence of absence’.